caedumil/Renamer/README.md

 ## How to use?

-    renamer.py [-h] -f FILE FOLDER
+    renamer.py [-h] LIST FOLDER

 * `-h` help message
-* `-f` file with episodes names
+* Text file with the LIST of episodes names
 * FOLDER path

-The FILE is a plain text file with one episode name per line.
+The LIST is a plain text file with one episode name per line.
 In the case of a 00 episode, the name must be the last one.